Yemassee Junction – Yemassee, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Yemassee Junction

 This colorful mural on a former general merchandise store built in 1912 in Yemassee commemorates the wartime railroad that marked the beginning of life as a United States marine for more than 500,000 recruits.
 The railroad was owned by Atlantic Coast Line, and the Marine Corps ended its lease with the transportation company in 1965.
-Amtrak now utilizes the railway.
+Amtrak and CSX now utilize the railway.

-Between 1914 and 1965, half-a-million future soldiers boarded the train at the Yemassee depot and were carried to the nearby Parris Island for military training.
+Between 1914 and 1965, half-a-million future soldiers boarded the train at the Yemassee depot and were carried to nearby Parris Island for military training.
 More than half of these recruits arrived during World War II.
 This building served as the receiving station.

 The vibrant storefront now serves as a local church and boasts with artistic pride the historic rite-of-passage that took place outside its doors.
-The top photo displays the art work on the building’s front, while the photo below shows a mural on the back entrance depicting the evolution of marine recruits.
+The top photos display the artwork on the building’s front, while the photo below shows a mural on the back entrance depicting the evolution of marine recruits.

 Yemassee Junction Info

 Address: Wall Street and Castle Hall Road, Yemassee, SC 29945

 Yemassee Junction Map

 Yemassee Junction Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Yemassee Junction, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!